 Collaborate with journalists in the wider newsroom on ambitious interactive data projects.

 Work with the best news nerds on the planet on some of the biggest and most innovative projects in investigative and data journalism.

-This position is full time with benefits.
+This position is full-time with benefits.
 The team is distributed, so remote applicants anywhere in the U.S. are welcome.
-For those who prefer working from an office, our headquarters are in New York, and we have editorial offices in Washington, Atlanta, Chicago, Phoenix and Berkeley, California.
+For those who prefer working from an office, our headquarters are in New York City, and we have offices in Washington, Atlanta, Chicago, Phoenix and Berkeley, California.

-Experience designing and developing interactive graphics or databases from scratch.
+Experience designing and developing polished interactive graphics or databases from scratch.

 Journalism experience, either at the local or national level, especially involving stories that shed light on injustices or that cover marginalized communities.

 An understanding of good design principles and how to design for clarity and impact.